How Do Neural Networks Estimate Optical Flow? A Neuropsychology-Inspired Study: Gabor spectral response profile fitting for translation

 First, a gridsearch is performed to determine the location in the spatiotemporal frequency domain with the highest response per filter in the \texttt{c6} layer.
 We denote the response of the filters in the network by $\hat{r}$, and their peak response value by $\hat{r}_0$.
 Because the fitted Gabor filters are phase sensitive, this amounts to estimating four parameters (i.e., $F_0$, $\theta_0$, $f_{t_{0}}$, $\varphi_0$).
 Therefore, a four-dimensional grid of translating plane waves (i.e., the input to the network) is constructed using all combinations of these parameters within a given range and step size (see Appendix B).
 The range for the value of half spatial wavelength $\lambda/2=1/2F$ is chosen so that it captures the sizes of the chairs present in the training dataset (as explained in Section \ref{sec:bg}).

 Second, once the peak response of the \texttt{c6} filters is found, we estimate the spatiotemporal spread of the Gaussian (determined by $\sigma_x, \sigma_y, \sigma_t$), the gain $K$, and the bias $b$.
-This is done by minimizing the difference in response between the fitted Gabor filters and the corresponding \texttt{c6} filters along three separate ranges in the spatiotemporal frequency space.
+This is done by minimizing the difference in response between the fitted Gabor filters $r$ (see Eq. \ref{eq:fitgab}) and the corresponding \texttt{c6} filters $\hat{r}$ along three separate ranges in the spatiotemporal frequency space ($F$, $\theta$, and $f_t$).
 These ranges are illustrated in Fig. \ref{fig:gaborspace}, and further described in Appendix B. We define the cost function $\mathcal{L}$ in response to a convolution with a translating plane wave $s$ as:

-where $\mathcal{L}_F$, $\mathcal{L}_\theta$, and $\mathcal{L}_{f_{t}}$ denote the sum of squared errors along their respective intervals.
-We constrain the bounds of the Gabor filter parameters to obtain reasonable values, which leads to a non-linear bounded convex optimization problem which can be solved using the robust trust-region-reflective algorithm \cite{Iciam2000}.
+where $\mathcal{L}_F$, $\mathcal{L}_\theta$, and $\mathcal{L}_{f_{t}}$ denote the sum of squared errors over the respective ranges.
+We constrain the bounds of the Gabor filter parameters to obtain reasonable values, which leads to a non-linear bounded convex optimization problem which is solved using the robust trust-region-reflective algorithm \cite{Iciam2000}.
 In order to compare the obtained cost values between \texttt{c6} filters, we construct a normalized cost value $\mathcal{L}_{norm}$ by dividing the cost by the squared peak response of the filter: $\mathcal{L}_{norm} = \mathcal{L}/\hat{r}_{0}^2$.